 Let's get down to business

 It is no secret that extracting data and information from the Middle East is no easy task as there is a widespread culture of privacy.

 From factors such as decentralised data sources, free zone jurisdictions, language obstacles and a lack of advanced technology; there are hefty barriers that need to be worked around in order to have access to the right kind of information and statistical data to be successful in the region.

-Although the Middle East is a developing and dynamic hub for investments, it necessary to prepare yourself with the right knowledge that can optimise your decision-making for the better.
+Although the Middle East is a developing and dynamic hub for investments, it is necessary to prepare yourself with the right knowledge that can optimise your decision-making for the better.
 This region has always attracted foreign business - partly due to low taxation - and relies heavily on imports because of a lack of diversity in local raw materials.